CCVA Staff, Board and Committees

 The CVA credentialing program is supported by many active CVA committee members.
 These individuals write test items, update the competencies, assist with marketing, address issues related to CVA renewal, and participate in special task force projects.
 All CVAs are eligible to apply for committee participation.

-Many thanks to these individuals who provide Informational Webinars to potential CVA candidates.
+Many thanks to these individuals who partner with CCVA to reach new audiences and provide Informational Webinars to potential CVA candidates.

 Jessica Harby, CVA

 Jessica is enthusiastically committed to lifelong learning, creativity, and self improvement.
-She is humbled to be able to build her career as she serves her community as a Volunteer Services Specialist with the American Red Cross New Jersey Region.
+She is humbled to be able to build her career as she serves her community.
+Most recently, she worked a Volunteer Services Specialist with the American Red Cross New Jersey Region.
 Witnessing the love, strength, and dedication with which her grandparents, parents, and other family pursued their goals, Jessica developed a strong work ethic.
 It is through a variety of professional experiences and achievements across arts and social service non profit organizations that Jessica has been able to gain the experience and knowledge needed to earn her Certification in Volunteer Administration (CVA).

 Jessica earned her Bachelor of Fine Arts degree from Tulane University, successfully realizing a career in the arts as a theater stage manager, designer, and technician.
 Pursuing her theater career across the nation with groups of professionals and young performers, Jessica was able to work in a variety of communities, cultures, and genres of the performing arts.
 She grew within the industry and transitioned from backstage, creative roles into administrative and leadership positions in fundraising and events management.
 Her creative work also continued through Jessica’s involvement with young people and arts educational opportunities, which she has done for over twenty years and continues to do today.
 Jessica returned to school and earned her Master of Arts degree in Education Curriculum and Instruction from Kean University, then completed a New Jersey Teacher Certification in 2006.
 Jessica integrated educational technology into instructional practices, and consistently helped her colleagues learn the tech tools in their classrooms through formal and informal trainings.
 Jessica’s experiences with extracurricular programs as a teacher, tutor, professional development instructor, and mentor included working with a wide range of students at different age levels, learning abilities, economic advantages, and cultural backgrounds.